 How do you recognize a brand?
 Mostly, with its name, logo, colors, and tagline.
-There are other components as well, but the ones mentioned easily top the list.
+There are other assets as well, but the ones mentioned easily top the list.
 These elements are responsible for creating an image for a brand; thus they are the most valued components of any company.

 A tagline is a catchphrase that fuels your brand image and reinforces your core message.
-Essentially, a tagline is a short piece of message that accompanies your brand everywhere — whether it’s on social media, TV advertising, branded content, merchandise, so on and so forth.
+Essentially, a tagline is a short phrase that accompanies your brand everywhere — whether it’s on social media, TV advertising, branded content, merchandise, so on and so forth.

 As taglines often appear next to brand logos, they’re responsible for making the right first impression on an audience.
 A tagline has to flow smoothly with all the other brand elements in order to present a cohesive image for the business.

 Your tagline should be consistent with your brand voice.
 If you haven’t yet figured out the exact tone of your company’s voice, we recommend checking out our guide on brand voice and how to develop one.

 Now, what exactly is a tagline, and how can you create one for your business?
 These and many other questions will be answered in this article.
 So get comfortable, and let’s jump right in.